dart-archive/pub-dartlang/README.md

  2. Run this to install bootstrap and the other dependencies:

-        bundler install
+        bundle install

-Note that this is only needed on your development machine to iterate on the CSS.The deployed server just uses the pre-compiled CSS and only requires Python.
+Note that this is only needed on your development machine to iterate on the CSS.
+The deployed server just uses the pre-compiled CSS and only requires Python.

 Once you have everything installed, to modify the styles: